 The recipe actually contains no sugar (not necessarily what I was going for, but a plus!), since the pumpkin pie filling I used was sweetened with organic cane juice.
 But don’t worry, there’s lots of honey!
 I loved the rich taste of the pumpkin along with the tang of the yogurt.
-And nothing is better than pumpkin-spiced granola.
-I mean, come on :)
+And nothing is better than pumpkin-spiced granola!

-1 If desired, thicken the yogurt:* Place a paper towel or cheesecloth in a sieve (or strainer), and place the sieve over a bowl.
+- If desired, thicken the yogurt: Place a paper towel or cheesecloth in a sieve (or strainer), and place the sieve over a bowl.
 Pour the yogurt into the sieve and allow it to drain for 1 to 2 hours in the refrigerator.
 (Note: Depending on the consistency of your yogurt, you can skip this step; I did it since our yogurt was a bit runny.
 You can also use Greek yogurt instead and skip the thickening process entirely.)

 - Make the granola: Preheat the oven to 300°F. In a small bowl, combine ¾ cup oats, 2 tablespoons pumpkin seeds, 2 tablespoons chopped pecans, ¼ teaspoon pumpkin pie spice, 1 tablespoon vegetable oil, and 1½ tablespoons honey.
 Spread the granola on a cookie sheet and bake for about 25 to 30 minutes, until golden brown.